Monday, March 5, 2012

 In the morning I had my first contact with him.
 I was just sitting down to have sweet mung bean porridge when he walked over the table towards me going after my coffee and when I took that away, stuck his face in the bowl, sipping daintily at the bean soup.

-I then had the pleasure of watching while he half held onto my neck or arm and ate various choices that were around him; bean soup, rice and tofu
+I then had the pleasure of watching while he half held onto my neck or arm and ate various choices that were around him; bean soup, rice and tofu, milk, electrolytes.

 Meeting Dr. Gonzo was an amazing and tragic moment that I'm thankful to have had but that I would not want to experience again, because the moment an infant loses their mom and is brought into the human world, there is never going back, it will never again live like a wild orangutan and though this is the reality with thousands of orangutans in rehabs, the thought is too sad to bare.